-Of course, it doesn’t hurt that the book is operated by one of the largest worldwide gambling operators in Paddy Power Betfair, which merged with FanDuel in 2018 to create the FanDuel Group.
+Of course, it doesn’t hurt that the sportsbook is operated by one of the largest worldwide gambling operators in Paddy Power Betfair (now Flutter Entertainment), which merged with FanDuel in 2018 to create the FanDuel Group.
 FanDuel, which is among the most popular daily fantasy sports brands worldwide, acts as the forward facing brand of both the Meadowlands’ retail book and its primary online/mobile wagering site.

-Supplementing the Meadowlands is its second online skin, PointsBet, an aggressive upstart based in Australia that is taking the NJ online sports betting industry by storm through its clever promos and niche spread betting format, the aptly titled PointsBetting.
+Supplementing the Meadowlands is its second online skin, PointsBet, an aggressive upstart from Australia that has taken the NJ online sports betting industry by storm through its clever promos and niche spread betting format, the aptly titled PointsBetting.
 Together, the duo has skyrocketed to the top of the online sports betting revenue charts, supplanting early frontrunner Resorts Digital (DraftKings Sportsbook and others).

-There’s a reason beyond strong branding and a good location as to why the Meadowlands is doing so well, and that’s quality: All of its products boast solid lines, sleek packaging, and are user-friendly.
-Factor in that the Meadowlands will soon be welcoming CG Technology, which operates books at seven Las Vegas resorts, as a third online partner, and it’s plain as day why the operator grabs the numero uno spot in our rankings.
+There’s a reason beyond strong branding and a good location as to why the Meadowlands has done so well, and that’s quality: All of its products boast solid lines, sleek packaging, and are user-friendly.

 - Retail sportsbook: DraftKings Sportsbook at Resorts